angular-ui/ui-grid/README.md

 [Examples](http://angular-ui.github.com/ng-grid/#/examples)

 ##Change Log##
+* __2012-01-09__ - Version 1.6.2 - Merged changes to have two-way data-binding work in templates, so if you're using a celltemplate, you can now use COL_FIELD instead of row.getProperty(col.field). row.getProperty is still in the row class for accessing other row values.
 * __2013-01-08__ - Version 1.6.1 - Adding ability to preselect rows.
 Can deselect when multiSelect:false.
 Bug fixes/merging pull requests.
 Bower now works.
 Can now sync external search with ng-grid internal search.
 Check out other examples on examples page.
 * __2012-12-27__ - Version 1.6.0 - Adding i18n support and support for different angularjs interpolation symbols (requires building from source).
 * __2012-12-20__ - Version 1.5.0 - Modifying the way we watch for array changes.
 Added groupable column definition option.
 Bugfixes for #58, #59.